 Nutrition and sustainable food are confusing issues for many people but food co-ops and other community food projects offer a great opportunity to offer healthy eating advice and promote simple messages to their customers, volunteers and the wider community.
 They can also help point people to other services such as healthy eating programmes or food growing schemes.
-Such activities could be run with support or funding from the local primary care trust that may also be able to offer staff time from health promotion workers or nutritionists to help run events or training.
+Such activities could be run with support or funding from your local NHS clinical commissioning group who may also be able to offer staff time from health promotion workers or nutritionists to help run events or training.

 Food co-ops often provide information or run activities on subjects such as:

 - How to prepare, cook and store different foods

 - Reducing food and packaging waste

 - Organic food

 Education work can be quite formal, for example by having an organised talk, training sessions, cookery courses or demonstrations or educational visits to other projects.
 Or may be informal, for example by offering cooking tips when people are shopping at the food co-op or by simply giving out educational leaflets, newsletters or recipe cards.

 It may be possible to run some activities at the same time or alongside the food co-op depending on the space and facilities you have available.

 However it may be more convenient to run a session at a separate time and to publicise it to the community.
 You could also run educational activities at other community events such as church, school or village fairs which can also help promote the food co-op and hopefully attract new customers.
 If your money and time are limited it may be useful to target particular groups of customers or to focus on training your volunteers, who once they understand the key messages, will be able to share their knowledge with others.